The Tale of the Heike: Chapter 11

 As the battle begins, the Taira are in good spirits and seem to be winning due to skillful positioning of archers on the boats.
 After the exchange of arrows from a distance main forces begin fighting.
-Omens from Heaven (white banner descends on a Minamoto boat, many dolphins swim to Taira boats) show that the Minamoto are going to win.
-Taguchi Shigeyoshi from Awa Province in Shikoku betrays the Taira and informs the Minamoto about the boats carrying the main Taira forces in disguise.
+A number of Heavenly omens (white banner descends on a Minamoto boat, a multitude of dolphins swimming to the Taira boats) indicate that the Minamoto will win.
+Taguchi Shigeyoshi from Awa Province betrays the Taira and informs the Minamoto about the boats carrying the main Taira forces in disguise.
 Warriors from Shikoku and Kyūshū also switch sides and support the Minamoto.

 In the famous and tragic passage, Kiyomori's widow, holding young Emperor Antoku in her arms, commits suicide by drowning.
 Many Taira are killed or commit suicide at Dan-no-ura.
 Tomomori (Kiyomori's son) drowns himself.
-Taira no Noritsune, Kiyomori's nephew and a strong warrior, fails to have a fight with Minamoto no Yoshitsune and dies fighting bravely.
+Taira no Noritsune, Kiyomori's nephew and a strong warrior, after not fighting Minamoto no Yoshitsune, dies fighting bravely.
 Taira clan head Taira no Munemori, Taira no Tokuko, Kiyomori's daughter, are captured alive.

-After the battle, Yoshitsune returns to capital with the Imperial Treasures (the sacred sword has been lost) and prisoners.
-Captured Taira are paraded along the streets of the capital with many spectators pitying their fate.
-Yoshitsune delivers Munemori to Minamoto no Yoritomo in Kamakura, but after Kajiwara Kagetoki's slander, Yoritomo suspects Yoshitsune of treachery and does not allow him to enter Kamakura.
+After the battle, Yoshitsune returns to the capitol with the Imperial Treasures with prisoners.
+The sacred sword has been lost.
+Captured Taira are paraded along the streets of the capitol.
+Many spectators pity their fate.
+Yoshitsune delivers Munemori to Minamoto no Yoritomo in Kamakura, but after Kajiwara Kagetoki's slander, Yoritomo suspects Yoshitsune of treachery and prevents him from entering Kamakura.
 Minamoto no Yoshitsune writes the Letter from Koshigoe listing his military deeds and loyal service.
-Yoritomo still sends him back to the capital.
-Taira no Munemori and his son Kiyomune are executed, their heads hung near a prison gate in the capital.
+Yoritomo still sends him back to the capitol.
+Taira no Munemori and his son Kiyomune are executed, their heads hung near a prison gate in the capitol.

 Taira no Shigehira (Taira no Kiyomori's son captured at the Battle of Ichi-no-Tani) is allowed to see his wife before being handed over to Nara monks.
 Shigehira hopes for Amitābha's compassion and rebirth in Sukhavati, the pure land of Amitābha.
 Warriors execute him in front of the monks.
 His head is nailed near the temple at Nara.
-His wife becomes a nun after cremating his head and body.
+After cremating the head and body, his wife becomes a nun.